htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``GANGLIAD_REQUIREMENTS`` :index:`GANGLIAD_REQUIREMENTS`
     An optional boolean ClassAd expression that may restrict the set of daemon ClassAds to be monitored.
-This could be used to monitor a subset of a pool’s daemons or machines.
+This could be used to monitor a subset of a pool's daemons or machines.
 The default is an empty expression, which has the effect of placing no restriction on the monitored ClassAds.
 Keep in mind that this expression is applied to all types of monitored ClassAds, not just machine ClassAds.